aaa-ncnu-ie/s3-resource-simple/README.md

+CSAA updated Docker image with `upload_only` flag is available at `digibot/s3-upload`

 # Simple S3 Resource for [Concourse CI](http://concourse.ci)

 Resource to upload files to S3.
 Unlike the [the official S3 Resource](https://github.com/concourse/s3-resource), this Resource can upload or download multiple files.